CITEHUSTLE

 Unverified

-How to control Bingbot in robots.txt
+How do you control Bingbot in robots.txt?

 Edit the robots.txt file at the root of your domain (for example https://example.com/robots.txt), add one of the groups below, then save and re-deploy.
 Remember: a named User-agent: bingbot group overrides your global User-agent: * rules, so repeat any private Disallow paths inside it.